ROCm/hipBLAS/docs/install/Linux_Install_Guide.rst

 * `LAPACK <https://github.com/Reference-LAPACK>`_: LAPACK itself adds a dependency on a Fortran compiler
 * `GoogleTest <https://github.com/google/googletest>`_

-Unfortunately, GoogleTest and LAPACK are more difficult to install.
+GoogleTest and LAPACK are more difficult to install.
 Many distributions do not provide a GoogleTest package with pre-compiled libraries, and the LAPACK packages do not have the necessary CMake config files for CMake to link to the library. hipBLAS provides a CMake script that builds these dependencies from source.